Managing the end of a business relationship

 Collaborative relationships - the exit strategy

-In the final of a series of four blogs on collaborative working, Andy Green explains why an exit strategy is a crucial part of the collaboration process.
+In the final of a series of four blogs on collaborative working, Lee explains why an exit strategy is a crucial part of the collaboration process.

 While it may seem counter-intuitive to start a collaboration by planning the dissolution of the partnership, an exit strategy is extremely important for collaborative relationships.
 It should form part of the process from the very beginning, with specific triggers agreed for starting a ‘controlled disengagement’ if the need arises.